Container Support with fal

 Alternatively, you can use a Dockerfile path to specify the Dockerfile location:

-To run the function, save the code to a file (e.g., test_container.py
+To run the app, save the code to a file (e.g., test_container.py

 ) and execute it using the fal run